FrancescoMar04/Siem-incident-response-lab-wazuh/phases/05-incident-analysis.md

 The repeated failed sudo attempts suggest that the user was attempting to gain elevated privileges.

 After successfully obtaining root access, the user executed privileged actions and created a new account.
-This activity indicates a potential persistence mechanism, allowing continued access to the system.
+This activity represents a potential persistence mechanism, allowing continued access to the system.

 The combination of these events strongly suggests unauthorized use of privileges and a compromised account.